xmartlabs/xmartlabs.github.io/_posts/2016-02-19-ci-with-xcode-server-and-fastlane.md

 {% endhighlight %}

-We will use the build made by the bot to generate the IPA that finally we will upload to iTunes Connect.
+Next we're going to taking account the upload to iTunes Connect.
+We will export the IPA from archive created by the bot on the build.
+In order to export the IPA file we will add the command `xcrun xcodebuild` to the `build` lane

-Later I'm going to let you know why we will export the archive instead of letting the bot generate it.
-As we are going to use the archive made by the bot, we have to update the build number before start building.
-We want to set the build number to the number of commits that were made and let version number as it is.
-To increase the build number we can use the Fastlane action `number_of_commits` to retrieve the number of commits made on the current branch and update the target's plist file using other Fastlane action `set_info_plist_value`, so add to our prebuild lane next action:

-Now we're going to create a new lane `:build` that will be run after the bot successfully builds the app.
-In this lane I want to commit changes made on the app's plist file, upload the build to iTunes Connect, create a git tag and push those changes.
+{% highlight ruby %}

+lane :build do
+  plistFile = './MyApp-Info.plist'

+  # ...

+  ipa_folder = "#{ENV['XCS_DERIVED_DATA_DIR']}/deploy/#{version_number}.#{build_number}/"
+  ipa_path = "#{ipa_folder}/#{target}.ipa"
+  sh "mkdir -p #{ipa_folder}"

+  # Export the IPA from the archive file created by the bot
+  sh "xcrun xcodebuild -exportArchive -archivePath \"#{ENV['XCS_ARCHIVE']}\" -exportPath \"#{ipa_path}\" -IDEPostProgressNotifications=YES -DVTAllowServerCertificates=YES -DVTSigningCertificateSourceLogLevel=3 -DVTSigningCertificateManagerLogLevel=3 -DTDKProvisioningProfileExtraSearchPaths=/Library/Developer/XcodeServer/ProvisioningProfiles -exportOptionsPlist './ExportOptions.plist'"

+  # Upload the build to iTunes Connect, it won't submit this IPA for review.
+  deliver(
+    force: true,
+    ipa: ipa_path
+  )

+  # Keep committing and tagging actions after export to avoid perform them
+  add_git_tag(
+    tag: "beta/v#{version_number}_#{build_number}"
+  )

+  # ...

+end

-Cool, we are almost done.
-But one of the most important parts is missing: upload our build to iTunes Connect.
-One problem that made me spend a lot of time was regarding the location of the IPA file generated by Xcode bot.
-After the integration finishes, we can find the generated files (e.g.: IPA file among others) on the folder `/Library/Developer/XcodeServer/IntegrationAssets/$XCS_BOT_ID-$XCS_BOT_NAME/$TARGET_NAME.ipa`.
+> One problem that made us spend a lot of time was regarding the location of the IPA file generated by Xcode bot.
+After the integration finishes, we can find the generated files (e.g. IPA file) on the folder `/Library/Developer/XcodeServer/IntegrationAssets/$XCS_BOT_ID-$XCS_BOT_NAME/$TARGET_NAME.ipa`.
 The problem is that this folder is not available at the time once the trigger(s) commands are ran.
 I tried to solve this problem by making my own IPA file using the `gym` tool but if you remember, I couldn't make Fastlane access the keychain, so inevitably `gym` will fail making the IPA because of this.
-We solve this by creating the IPA through `xcrun xcodebuild` which is able to successfully access the keychain.

 > Note: $TARGET_NAME is not actually an environment variable available when running a bot trigger command.
 It can be defined as `basename "$XCS_ARCHIVE" .xcarchive`

+{% endhighlight %}

 With the IPA generated and accessible from our after trigger, the next step is to upload it to iTunes Connect.
 We're going to use the Fastlane tool [deliver](https://github.com/fastlane/deliver) to achieve this.
 At the end, our `Fastfile` looks like this:

 {% highlight ruby %}